Health Science Programs

 - Doctor of Philosophy (PhD)

 The College of Medicine is a leader in improving the health and well-being of the people of Saskatchewan and the world.
-As a socially accountable organization, we improve health through innovative and interdisciplinary research and education, leadership, community engagement, and the development of culturally competent, skilled clinicians and scientists.
+As a socially accountable organization, we improve health through innovative and interdisciplinary research and education, leadership, community engagement, and the development of culturally competent, skilled clinicians and biomedical scientists.
 Collaborative and mutually beneficial partnerships with Indigenous peoples and communities are central to our mission.

 - Doctor of Medicine (MD)

-- Postgraduate Medical Education (medical residency program)
+- Postgraduate Medical Education (medical residency programs)

-- Pharmacology Graduate Program
+- Anatomy, Physiology and Pharmacology Graduate Program

-- Microbiology and Immunology Graduate Program
+- Biochemistry, Microbiology and Immunology Graduate Program

 - Community Health and Epidemiology Graduate Program